kg583/MC-PTL/data/ptl/functions/vector/README.md

 # Vectors

-A _Vector_ is an ordered type which stores data as a fixed sequence of _coordinates_, integer values representing motion or direction in space.
+A _Vector_ is an ordered type which stores data as a fixed sequence of _coordinates_ (or just _coords_), integer values representing motion or direction in space.
 A Vector is accessed using the _index_ of a coordinate; that is, its place in the sequence.
 Vectors in the PTL are realized as standard NBT int arrays:
 ```
 MyVector = [I;23,51,-999]
 ```